A priority for people and our business

 This urgency is heightened by current environmental threats, including those caused by our industry.
 We are keenly aware that the environmental impacts of the apparel industry are significant, including water impacts, waste, pollution and greenhouse gas (GHG) emissions.

 Our current environmental approach centers on addressing our contributions to climate change, waste and water stewardship, in addition to creating more sustainable products.
-These are the issues where we see significant potential to positively impact people’s lives—and they also greatly important to our business.
+These are the issues where we see significant potential to positively impact people’s lives and enrich the world’s communities.
+They are also greatly important to our business.

 In addition to needing access to natural resources to remain viable in the future, we need to help ensure that the people who make our clothes have access to clean water to sustain their health and well-being.
 We focus on these issues individually, and we also consider the connections across environmental challenges.
 For instance, climate change and water issues are closely linked, as scientists have documented that climate change affects water supplies in a number of ways.
 It has reduced the world’s freshwater, for example, and the warming of the planet’s atmosphere is leading to unpredictable shifts in annual runoff and precipitation, as well as melting glaciers, more intense storms and impacts to agricultural crops such as cotton, and other vegetation.